-Carbon monoxide alarms are a life saver...literally!
-Carbon monoxide (CO) is an invisible, odorless, and tasteless gas that is created from fuel burning appliances, such as your furnace or generators.
-Having the proper amount of CO alarms helps you achieve peace of mind for the safety of your family.
-However, it is important to be educated to know how your alarm communicates with you.
-There are several reasons as to why your carbon monoxide alarm could be chirping.
+Carbon monoxide (CO) is an invisible, odorless, and tasteless gas that is produced from fuel burning appliances, such as your furnace or generators.
+Having the proper amount of CO alarms installed in your house helps you achieve whole home protection for the safety of your family.
+However, it is important to be educated and know how your alarm communicates with you.
+There are several reasons as to why your carbon monoxide detector could be beeping or chirping.
 Learn what each type of chirp from a CO detector indicates so that you are prepared in the event of an emergency.

 Different Types of Beeps and Chirps: